 - Add the powdered sugar and vanilla.
 Mix briefly on low so you don't make a mess, then turn the speed up to medium.
 Beat until everything is creamy and uniform, scraping down the bowl again.

-- Use a spoon to dollop small amounts of cream cheese frosting evenly all over the cake batter.
-Be sure to get it along the edges and in the corners of the pan.
-Do not cover the cake batter entirely.
-You want some of the chocolate batter poking through.
+- Use a spoon to dollop small amounts of cream cheese frosting evenly all over the cake batter, being sure to get it along the edges and in the corners.
+Do not cover the cake batter entirely; you want some of the chocolate batter poking through.

 - Use a knife to gently swirl the cream cheese into the batter.
 Break up big clumps of cream cheese frosting, but don't mix it in too much or push the cream cheese to the bottom.

 - Bake at 350F for 45-50 minutes.
-The cake will be shaky and jiggly in the middle and it won't look done, but trust me, it will set as it cools.
+The cake will be shaky and jiggly in the middle and it won't look done; it will set as it cools.
+A toothpick test won't work.
+If you prefer a more set, cake-like texture, bake until the center jiggles but isn't sloshy.

 - Cool about an hour if possible before cutting just to let the cake set.
-The cake keeps at room temperature for about a day, but store covered in the refrigerator after that.
+After it's cool, store in the refrigerator for up to 5 days.